Male Nurses: What You Need to Know

 Gender bias is in full effect with this one!
 Some of your patients might assume that you are the doctor because you’re a male.
 Try to roll with the punches on this one and take pride in your incredible abilities as a nurse.
 Stand proud!

-Male or female great nurses are not defined by their gender.
-Great nurses are defined by their unique characteristics and undeniable love for their profession.
+Great nurses are not defined by their gender.
+These nurses are defined by their unique characteristics and undeniable love for their profession.
 To quote Aristotle, “where the needs of the world and your talents cross, there lies your vocation.”